|

 beyond the site of Ravensthorpe station,

-there was a signal box around here somewhere, this might be the remains,
+there was a signal box around here somewhere,

 not sure,